mdozmorov/R.Lorin.RNA-seq/Analysis_RepeatSoaker_deseq.md

-We observe that soaking diminishes the number of differentially expressed genes.
-More rigorous soaking (less strict overlap threshold) also increases the number of genes not detected previously.

-Withour RepeatSoaker, we have (all genes in the rownames(res[[1]]) oval):
+Withour RepeatSoaker, we have (all genes in the remDup_All oval):

 ```